Victorcorcos/validations-skipper/README.md

 # Validations Skipper :gem:

-A repository dedicated to a ruby gem that enables classes to skip specific validations.
+A repository dedicated to a ruby gem that allows classes to skip desired validations.

 # Why it is necessary?